-If you are concerned about speeding or cut-through traffic in your residential area, please complete the Traffic Calming Request Form to make an official request to the City of Auburn’s Public Works Department, Traffic Division.
+If you are concerned about speeding or cut-through traffic in your residential area, please complete the Traffic Calming Request Form to make an official request to the City of Auburn’s Engineering Services Department, Traffic Division.
 For more information on neighborhood traffic related issues, please contact Brandy Ezelle, City Traffic Engineer, at 501-3029.

 ADT information: The Traffic Engineering Division collects traffic count data for the major roadways within the City Limits.
 Every effort is made to keep this data current within 5 years.
 This data is managed using the City’s GIS Mapping System.
 To access the data, open the “GIS viewer”.
 After it loads, find Infrastructure on the legend on the left.
 Expand the folder and check the box ADT.
 Zoom in on the map to the area of interest.
 The values displayed represent an Average Daily Traffic for that location shown and include both travel directions.